fardeen-ahmed/spideR/README.md

 ## Install

+Before all, very first set aws with Access_Key & Secret_Key by the command :-

+$ aws configure

+## Then do the following additions :-

 - Directly copy the binary from the `binaries` subdirectory
 - Compile it using the following:

-## Pipelining
+## Pipelining with other tools (right now, htpx is only supported.
+With new updates, it will add major tools)

-- One can pipe this tool with httpx by -> $ spideR -d example.com | httpx -title -tech-detect -follow-redirects (This will give more information about WAF, and redirections.
+- One can pipe this tool with httpx by -> $ spideR -d example.com | httpx -title -tech-detect -follow-redirects (This will give more information about WAF such as Cloudfront, and redirections.

 #### Future sources